 An individual or group of individuals may pitch.
 While there is no minimum or maximum team size, it should be noted that it is difficult for a large group of people to deliver an elevator pitch.
 Teams that consisted of both graduate and undergraduate students are encouraged to participate.

-In all rounds, each pitch will be allotted a maximum of five (5) minutes with the judges.
-Three (3) minutes to pitch their idea or concept and two (2) minutes for Q&A with the judges.
+In all rounds, each team will be allotted 20 minutes with the judges.
+The each round will allow participants to have 15 minutes to pitch their idea or concept and 5 minutes for Q&A with the judges.
 Teams will not be able to change their overall concept or idea between rounds.
 Teams can modify their presentation and practice to polish their delivery, but the fundamental concept or idea must remain the same throughout the competition.

 Teams will be able to use PowerPoint, visual aids, props, or other items during their pitch.